NCFC Charity/Good Causes Policy

 Norwich City Football Club recognises the importance and hard work of charities and community fundraising groups around the UK, as well as the positive impact the Club can have to help to generate revenues for these causes.

 The Club's recognised charity partner is the Norwich City Community Sports Foundation, which is itself a registered charity based at Carrow Road.

 Norwich City Community Sports Foundation (CSF) helps more than 38,000 people every year achieve their goals through sport, supporting some of the most disadvantaged, disabled and talented people across Norfolk.

 The Foundation's vision is to help people achieve their goals by delivering quality, innovative services through football and sport.

 The Club typically receives over 1,000 requests for donations to good causes each year.
 Whilst unable to fulfil all requests, the Club is committed to delivering assistance where possible and practical and has this charity policy in place to facilitate this process.

 Throughout the course of each football season the Club will make available 250 pennants signed by our first team squad to be used by fundraisers to generate revenues.

 Owing to the large number of applications received, the Club cannot accommodate requests from organisations or groups outside Norfolk and Suffolk.
 Also, due to demand we are unable to help with prizes of match tickets, signed shirts or balls.
-Signed shirts are available to purchase from Canary Official.
+Signed shirts are available to purchase from our retail website or stores.

 However, the Club may make special provisions for exceptional cases and some national campaigns.
 The Club's Charity Steering Group will also consider any applications for help from armed forces or emergency services groups.